OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/apply-content-security-policy.md

 1. In an environment, select the **Environment Security** option.
 1. Enable CSP.
 1. Configure directives, with one value per line.
+1. After saving, republish all applications using an ["All Components" solution].(https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Creating_and_using_an_%22All_Components%22_solution)

 ### For an app